 As an event professional, your website serves as a digital showroom to showcase everything you offer.
 It's your opportunity to market your event business to your clients while they're on the go.
 It's also one of the best ways to make a great first impression, since most people scope out a business online before making a purchase.
 If your clients are pulling up your website and your competitors' websites to compare and contrast, you want to come out on top by emphasizing what makes you unique.

 Either you have a website already, or you're looking to build one.
 How do you go about creating a website strategy that's going to work for you and your event company?
-Creating a good website takes research, effort, and time.
+Web development for a strong party planning website takes research, effort, and time.
 However, the results pay off when you have an influx of clients coming in because they saw your professional, polished website.

 What message do you want to send to visitors when they're on your website?
 What makes you different than your competitors?
 Everything on your website, from the colors and fonts, to the images and layout you choose affects a visitor's view of your brand.